5 data privacy startups cashing in on GDPR

 2. OneTrust

-Atlanta-based OneTrust is a data privacy management compliance platform which, similar to InCountry, was established to help businesses adhere to the growing array of regulations around the world, including GDPR and CCPA.
+Atlanta-based OneTrust is a data privacy management compliance platform that, similar to InCountry, was established to help businesses adhere to the growing array of regulations around the world, including GDPR and CCPA.

-The OneTrust platform includes a template-based self-assessment tool that allows companies to see how close they are to complying with GDPR, Privacy Shield, and other such legal frameworks, while “data mapping” helps companies understand how data is flowing through the organization and across borders.
+The OneTrust platform includes a template-based self-assessment tool that allows companies to see how close they are to complying with GDPR, Privacy Shield, and other legal frameworks, while “data mapping” helps companies understand how data is flowing through the organization and across borders.

 OneTrust also offers various tools for marketers, including cookie compliance, mobile app compliance, and consent management, in addition to risk-management and breach response tools.